19+ Fun Things to do in Dutchess County (That you Should Keep Secret)

 - Bridge Music at the Mid-Hudson Bridge (open seasonally) – This unique musical experience combines breath-taking views of the Hudson River and Hudson Valley along with the music made by Joseph Bertolozzi while using the bridge as an instrument.

-- Many things to do in Dutchess County require reservations.
-Check information online before visiting the locations/
+- Many things to do in Dutchess County requires a reservation.

 - Confirm all information with the locations before making definite plans.

-- Weather conditions may change drastically, so confirm the weather before making plans.
-I use the AccuWeather app everyday before I head out the door.
+- Weather conditions may change drastically, so confirm the weather before making your plans.
+I use the AccuWeather App everyday before I head out the door.

 - Many locations are open seasonally.
-Check each individual location for the days/times they are open to the public.
+Confirm each locations days/times of operation.

 Until the Next Adventure…